 The National Exchange Carrier Association (NECA) plays an essential role in helping members deliver vital telecommunications services to rural consumers at reasonable prices.
 We are also a proven source of reliable industry data analysis.

 Pool Administration (assignment of blocks within an NXX):

 Information, supporting documentation, forms and procedures as pertain to the "pooling" of NXXs within the United States is provided is maintained by the National (U.S.) Number Pool Administrator.

-The North American Numbering Council (NANC)
+North American Numbering Council